Mona1804/Sales-Performance-Navigator/README.md

 ### Raise Issues
 Encounter a bug or have a feature request?
 Raise an issue on the [GitHub Issues](https://github.com/virajbhutada/Sales-Analysis-PowerBI/issues) page to facilitate effective communication and resolution.

-### Contribution Guidelines
-Interested in contributing?
-Check out our [Contribution Guidelines](CONTRIBUTING.md) to ensure a smooth and collaborative development process.

-### Project Structure
+## Contributing and Project Structure
-Familiarize yourself with the project structure to streamline your exploration and contributions.
-Refer to the [Project Structure Guide](docs/project-structure.md).
+*Stay connected with the project's development.
+Explore our [Contribution Guidelines](https://github.com/virajbhutada/Sales-Analysis-PowerBI/blob/main/CONTRIBUTING.md) and understand the [Project Structure](https://github.com/virajbhutada/Sales-Analysis-PowerBI/blob/main/docs/project-structure.md) for a seamless contribution experience.*

 ### License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/virajbhutada/Sales-Analysis-PowerBI/blob/main/LICENSE) file for details.

 ### Now, dive into the code and data to unlock a world of insights.
 Happy analyzing!